 7. Obtain and forward a completed Criminal Records Check – Confirmation Receipt.
 You have to apply for this through the Ministry of Justice and not your local police department.
 Please see the criminal record guide for the steps on completing a criminal record check.

 8. Pay your Registration Fee which is currently $525.00.
 It is pro-rated for first-time registrants only so depending on when you start work you may save some money.
 See page 5 on the New Registrant Application Form.

 9. Obtain your Statement of Candidacy letter to write the NOTCE from the Canadian Association of Occupational Therapists (CAOT) and forward it to College.

 Not available yet?
 We’ll accept some other verification regarding your eligibility to write the exam such as an email from CAOT confirming your exam registration.
 Indicate clearly, under the NOTCE section on your College application form, the date that you are registered to write the exam.

 10. Register for the next available NOTCE and forward a copy of the registration to the College.

 11. Acquire Professional Liability Insurance.

-12. Review our Application Checklist to make sure you haven’t missed anything before sending in your application.
+12. Review our Application Checklist on page 6 of the New Registrant Application Form to make sure you haven’t missed anything before sending in your application.

 13. Once we verify that all the above requirements have been met, the College’s Registration Committee reviews it.
 If you are approved for Provisional Registration we will email you the good news and provide you with your Registration Number.